UniFormal/MMT/src/mmt-isabelle/README.md

 Isabelle/MMT requires a version of Isabelle that fits precisely to it.
 For the current stable release that is Isabelle2019 (June 2019).
-For intermediate repository versions, a suitable Isabelle development snapshot is required, e.g. from https://isabelle.sketis.net/devel/release_snapshot or a repository clone from https://isabelle.sketis.net/repos/isabelle -- see also its `README_REPOSITORY` file within the Isabelle repository with the all-important **Quick start in 30min**.
+For intermediate repository versions, a suitable Isabelle development snapshot is required (according to ISABELLE_VERSION).
+For example, see from https://isabelle.sketis.net/devel/release_snapshot or a repository clone from https://isabelle.sketis.net/repos/isabelle -- the file `README_REPOSITORY` within the Isabelle repository explains a **Quick start in 30min**.

 In particular, the following versions from May-2019 should fit together: